 What are the penalties for not having a licence when required?

-It is an offence not to have a licence when required and a fine of up to £20,000 may be imposed.
+It is an offence not to have a licence when required and a civil penalty of up to £30,000 may be imposed.

 In addition, a tenant living in a property that should have been licensed, but was not, can apply to the Residential Property Tribunal to claim back any rent they have paid during the unlicensed period (up to a limit of 12 months).
 The Council can also reclaim any housing benefit that has been paid during the time the property was without a licence.